mikeizbicki/cmc-csci145-math166/README.md

 This course is divided into three sections:

-1. *Pagerank*

-    We will use the "Deeper Inside Pagerank" paper.
+1. *Pagerank* - We will use the paper "Deeper Inside Pagerank".

     <img height=200px src=img/deeper-inside-pagerank.png />